pszemraj/vid2cleantxt/README.md

 ## Examples

-- two examples are evailable in the `examples/` directory.
+- two examples are available in the `examples/` directory.
 One example is a single video (another speech) and the other is multiple videos (MIT OpenCourseWare).
 Citations are in the respective folders.
 - Note that the videos first need to be downloaded video the respective scripts in each folder first, i.e. run: `python examples/TEST_singlefile/dl_src_video.py`

 ## Future Work, Collaboration, & Citations